Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Structural Refinement

 \begin{lemma} For each $\charx \in \albet$, the $\convr$ rule is hp-admissible in $\rcalc$. \end{lemma}

 \begin{proof} Let $\charx \in \albet$.
-We prove the result by induction on the height of the given derivation.
-The bases cases are trivial as any application of $\convr$ to $\id$ or $\botl$ yields another instance of the rule.
-For the inductive step, $\convr$ freely permutes above every rule of $\rcalc$ with the exception of $\prdia$ and $\prbox$.
-We show the $\prdia$ case as the $\prbox$ case is similar.
+We prove the result by induction on the height of the given proof.
+The base cases are trivial as any application of $\convr$ to $\id$ or $\botl$ yields another instance of the rule.
+Furthermore, the inductive step follows from the fact that $\convr$ permutes above every rule of $\rcalc$.
+We show the $\prdia$ case as the remaining cases are simple or similar.